Spartans set to kick off season

 The Spartans have volunteer and vendor opportunities available.
 The team is looking for help with game-day staffing, including an announcer, photographer, videographer and scorekeeper.
 If interested, please email spartansfootball@yahoo.com.

-First up for the Spartans will be the Garden City Seahawks, the 2018 IAFL champion from Augusta, Georgia.
-Kickoff is set for 7 p.m.
+First up for the Spartans will be the Garden City Seahawks, the 2018 IAFL champion from Augusta, Georgia and kickoff is set for 7 p.m.

 Jackson said the Seahawks have won 35 of their last 39 games so the Spartans have their hands full.